digiDavids/vargas-work-portfolio/content/authors/admin/_index.md

 ---
 <!--StartFragment-->

-Seasoned IT professional with more than 20 years of experience.
-My knowledge of Server Administration, Azure Cloud Administration, Virtualization Technology, and Email Administration provides a solid foundation for future growth within a great company.
-I strive to keep learning all aspects of technology and how it can best be utilized in our daily activities.
-I enjoy working with others in a team collaboration as well as completing projects on my own.
+I am a seasoned IT professional with over 20 years of experience.
+My expertise in server administration, Azure cloud administration, virtualization technology, and email administration provides me with a solid foundation for future growth with a great company.
+I am always learning new things about technology and how it can be used to improve our daily lives.
+I enjoy working with others in a team environment, but I also enjoy working on projects independently.

 <!--EndFragment-->